zeljkoobrenovic/grounded-architecture/_posts/2022-06-01-being-architect.markdown

 - **Soft skills**: like the ability to calm a panicking developer or decode the cryptic language of a business executive,
 - **Product development knowledge**: knowing what makes a product tick,
 - **Business domain knowledge**: understanding those endless spreadsheets,
-- **Decision-making skills**: choosing the right path, even when both options look doomed.
+- **Decision-making skills**: choosing the right path, even when all options look doomed.

 The section [Skills](skills) provides more details.